REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Experiments

 \subsection{MuJoCo Gym Environments}

 \paragraph{Environments and Rewards} We adopt the default Ant-v2 and Humanoid-v2 robots from MuJoCo Gym \cite{mujoco:gym} as our source robots.
 We construct three environments where the target robots are created by continuously modifying some properties of the source robots.
-In \texttt{Ant-length-mass} and \texttt{Humanoid-length-mass} environments, the mass and lengths of all legs are changed; In \texttt{Ant-leg-emerge} environment, new legs with joints grow from the feet.
+In \texttt{Ant-length-mass} and \texttt{Humanoid-length-mass} environments, the mass and lengths of all leg bodies are changed; In \texttt{Ant-leg-emerge} environment, new legs and joints grow from the tip of the toe.
 The robot evolution is illustrated Figures \ref{fig:teaser} and \ref{fig:gym:combine}\subref{fig:ant:length:mass}\subref{fig:humanoid:length:mass}\subref{fig:ant:leg:emerge}.

 \paragraph{Reward Function}

 In all three environments, the robot agents get rewarded by the distance they moved forward.
 Specially, in \texttt{Humanoid-length-mass} environment, the robot agents are heavily penalized for falling down.
 The reward function is the same for source, target and all intermediate robots.